IndexZoo/Zoo-Leverage-Token-Bear-Bull/README.md

 ///   - else withdraw the allowed withdrawable then pay all withdrawable for part of debt
 ## Not SetProto stds
 - Debt gets transferred to issuer in Set Proto
+- Lev/delev called only by manager not allowing multiple levs in one txn
+-

 # Advanced Sample Hardhat Project